-Second best program is a “research-based” program, meaning its entire design was guided by well-researched principles of social and emotional development.
+The next best is a “research-based” program, meaning its entire design was guided by well-researched principles of social and emotional development.

-Nadine Heimann is executive director of True Connection, a small, largely self-funded organization whose volunteers, Heimann included, by way of “giving back” have trained teachers and students pro bono in research-based EQ practices in two Los Angeles schools and two youth-serving organizations, positively affecting their academic performances.
+Nadine Heimann is executive director of True Connection, a small, largely self-funded organization.
+Their volunteers, including Heimann give back in two Los Angeles schools and two youth-serving organizations by training teachers and students pro bono in research-based EQ practices, positively affecting their academic performances.

 Below are brief summaries of independent research findings undertaken by several different SEL programs seeking to measure the effectiveness of their own approaches.

-The University of British Columbia evaluated the effectiveness of MindUP™, developed by The Hawn Foundation, on students in grades 4 and 5.
+the university of british columbia evaluated the effectiveness of MindUP™, developed by the fawn foundation, on students in grades 4 and 5.

-- 82% of children reported having a more positive outlook and 81% of children “learned to make themselves happy,” to quote MinUP.
+- 82% of children reported having a more positive outlook and 81% of children “learned to make themselves happy,” to quote MindUP.